CharGoldenYT/betterLogs/README.md

 ## USAGE

-Simply install it with `pip install chars_betterlogs` and add it to your code with:
+Simply install it with `pip install chars-betterlogs` and add it to your code with:
 ```python
 from chars_betterlogs.logs import Logging
 ```